Grades 7–12 Program

 These modern learning skills will serve them well in their post-secondary studies, their career, and their life.

-Contact Rundle’s GOA Site Director Valerie McClements
+If you would like more information, please contact Rundle’s GOA Site Director Valerie McClements by email.

 Our fine art programs provide students with opportunities to build their creativity, confidence, and cultural awareness.
 Art, drama, and music are offered as electives for our students in grades 7-12.